sjp38/hn/README.md

 hn
 ==

-A CLI(Command Line Interface) tool for hacker news[0].
+A CLI(Command Line Interface) tool for hacker news[0] reading.

 Setup
 =====

-First of all, ensure that your system has Go development environment[1].
-Then, just `$ go get github.com/sjp38/hn` from your shell.
+- Ensure that your system has Go development environment[1].
+- Type `$ go get github.com/sjp38/hn` from your shell.
+- That's it!

 Usage
 =====

 Basic usage is `hn [options]`.
-With no option, it will print out top ten stories of hacker news in simple form like below:
+Without option, it will print out top ten stories of hacker news in brief form like below:
 ```
 $ hn
 [1] U.S. sues Oracle, alleges salary and hiring discrimination (247)